AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-fields.md

      * **Description**: Additional information about the field.
 The description of a field displays when you hover over the field's column in a table.
      * **Choices**: The options  available to select from the drop-down menu after the field is saved.
 You can have both numbers and letters for the name of each choice.

+1. Click **Add choice** to add as many choices as needed.
+There is no limit to how many choices you can add to a single-select field.
 1. (Optional) Manually drag and drop each choice in the desired order, or select the **Sort choices A-Z** option if you want the choices to be automatically listed in alphabetical order. <!--Add this if they added this functionality: You cannot edit this option after you save the field.-->
-1. Click **Add choice** to add as many choices or options as needed.
 1. Click the **x** icon to the right of a choice to remove it.
 1. Click the color swatch to the left of a choice to expand the color selector and customize the color of each option.
 1. Click **Create**.